hervenivon/awesome-discoveries/docs/architecture-and-infrastructure/README.md

 Infrastructure as code has changed the development lifecycle changing forever project scale involving infrastructure deployment: from month or years to weeks.

 * [CAP Theorem](https://www.itechart.com/blog/all-you-didnt-know-about-cap-theorem/) - The CAP theorem extensive description - and its drawbacks.
 The CAP (Consistency, Availability, Partition-Tolerance) theorem helps selecting the best suited database solution for a particular problem.
 In this article, you will also discover its limits.
-* Serverless paradigm
-  * [Epsagon](https://epsagon.com/) - Observability is as of today the biggest challenge in serverless infrastructure - even with latest AWS enhancements on Cloudwatch, at least allowing textual search across your logs.
-Epsagon provides an observability SaaS board which creates - among other features - an execution map of all your connected services on a per API call basis.
-Tremendously useful.
-  * [Seed](https://seed.run/) - A solution that industrializes in a few clicks your serverless deployments.
-Frow manual command line deployment to production ready deployment board in minutes, literally.
-  * [The serverless stack](https://serverless-stack.com/) - The guys behind [Seed](https://seed.run/) wrote an amazing book which push you straight to your first true serverless deployment proving how fast a team can soon focus on building value instead of spending time to set an infrastructure.
 * AWS
   * [AWS Blog](https://aws.amazon.com/blogs/aws/) - If you want to be amazed by the innovation pace of AWS, be sure to subscribe to their blog, in addition to the day to day announcements you also get hands on blog post and a lot of inspiration.
 * Cloud native